Damnation Alley (film): Landmaster

-The Landmaster was sold to a private owner in 2005 and was restored to its original condition as featured in the film.
+The Landmaster was sold to a private owner in 2005 and was restored to a modified condition, somewhat different than featured in the film.
 The Landmaster was then on the show car circuit for several years.
 In 2007 it was featured at the San Francisco Rod & Custom Show at the Cow Palace in San Francisco, California as part of a special exhibit with other notable movie and TV cars.

+From 2015 to 2024, the Landmaster was owned by Gene Winfield, also a car customizer.
+For a time, it was parked at his shop, and could be seen from the highway.

+After Winfield's passing, his estate sold the Landmaster in 2024 to an unknown buyer in California, who is restoring the vehicle to filming condition.

 Sound 360

 A few big-city premiere engagements of Damnation Alley were presented in Sound 360, a high-impact surround-sound process.

 Jerry Goldsmith's score made good use of the wide stereo separation afforded by Sound 360, particularly in the opening theme, with fanfares emanating from each side of the theater in turn.

 Reception

 In what was a departure from typical motion picture studio practice at the time, Damnation Alley opened in September, 1977 in Japan, one month prior to its release in the United States and more than a year after it was filmed.
 It grossed $1,250,956 in its first 9 days from 64 theaters.
 After its US release, it quickly left the theaters because it did not make enough to stay in the chain theaters, duplexes or triplexes.
 Dismissal of the film was noted, overshadowed by prior apocalypse-themed films like Day the World Ended and On the Beach.
 In some theaters during 1977, the film was paired with another film, Ralph Bakshi's fantasy Wizards, which was financially successful.

 In the UK, Damnation Alley was released in January 1979 as a double bill with Thunder and Lightning, another 20th Century Fox film from 1977.